gdaless20/Pinball/README.md

 #### Cad Design ####
 No CAD components needed for this portion of the pinball machine.

 #### Drawings ####
 Theory & Dimensions

 #### How We Did It ####

 #### Code & Wiring ####

+*Code*
-No code was used for this portion of our final project.
+No code was used for this project.

+*Wiring*
+No wiring was used for this project.

 #### Final Product ####